Amateur Photographer verdict

 Fujifilm X-T50 Verdict

 The Fujifilm X-T50 is a very attractive camera indeed.
-It continues with everything we like about the series, but adds some extremely useful extra features such as subject recognition, in-body image stabilisation (IBIS) and a 40MP sensor.
-Fujifilm has certainly been on a roll recently, and the X-T50 is another winner, and for fans of Fujifilm’s Film Simulation, the new mode dial will be a particularly useful feature, making it easier to change settings.
+It continues with everything we like about the series, yet adds some extremely useful extra features such as subject recognition, in-body image stabilisation (IBIS) and a 40MP sensor.
+Fujifilm has certainly been on a roll recently, and the X-T50 is another winner.
+For fans of Fujifilm’s Film Simulation, the new mode dial will be a particularly useful feature, making it easier to change settings.

 Low-light, sunset photo taken hand-held.
 Photo Joshua Waller